 - Beta blockers.
 Medications that stop the bodily effects of stress that affect the body during exposure to a phobia.
 Some common bodily effects include increased heart rate and blood pressure, a shaking voice, and weak limbs.

 - Sedatives.
 Also called benzodiazepines, these can help you relax by reducing your anxiety.
 These medications should be used with caution as they tend to be addictive.
-Those with a history of drug or alcohol dependence shouldn’t take benzodiazepines.
+Benzodiazepines may not be right for people with a history of drug or alcohol dependence.

 home care for phobias